DrakeLab/miller-tb-assortativity/README.md

 Table: Design of pilot study I for generating networks.

-The model for disease transmission on the networks is TBD, but we may want to start with a simple SIS model (Table 2) as studied in Pastor-Satorras & Vespignani (2001).
+The model for disease transmission on the networks is TBD, but oncen we decide on a network generation algorithm, we may want to start with a simple SIS model (Table 2) as studied in Pastor-Satorras & Vespignani (2001).

 | Variable  | Value  |
 |:-:|:-:|